vincentmathis/spotify-to-ytmusic/README.md

 # CLI tool to port liked songs and playlists from Spotify to YT Music.
+(UNFINISHED)

 ## Use Poetry to install dependencies in virtual environment